 Aim of the Master’s Thesis

-A thesis is an academic essay, written by the student in consultation with a supervisor who possesses expertise in the relevant field.
+A thesis is an extended piece of academic research, written by the student in consultation with a supervisor who possesses expertise in the relevant field.
 The thesis demonstrates the student’s capability of analysing existing literature in a critical manner, and of conducting their own independent research using primary sources/empirical data as appropriate for their chosen discipline.
-Moreover, this process must be recorded in an academically sound report.
+Moreover, this process must be recorded in an academically sound essay.

 Choosing a Topic / Thesis Seminar

-The thesis for the Russian and Eurasian Studies MA programme as a rule contains a maximum of 20.000 words with a 10% margin above or below, including notes, bibliography and appendices.
-The thesis is supervised by a lecturer attached to the Department of Russian Studies, who possesses expertise in the relevant field.
-The thesis is judged by two lecturers involved in the program.
+A thesis for the Russian and Eurasian Studies MA programme contains 20.000 words with a 10% margin above or below, including notes, bibliography and appendices.
+The thesis is marked by two lecturers involved in the program.
 There is no oral defence required for the final assessment.

 In assessing the quality of the thesis, the following aspects play an important role:

 Formulation and analysis of the research question;